gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 1. Define one type-level map that acts as a source of truth, describing all the commands.
 2. Then create one generic method that behaves just like the overloads we saw earlier.

-The type-level map will be keyed using the command name.
-Its value will *also* be a type-level map that always has the structure:
+The type-level map is keyed using the command name.
+Its value is another type-level map that always has the structure:

 ```ts
 type CommandType = {